andrewsinelnikov/MERNSnippet-How-To/task8/README.md

     )
 }
 ````
+What if the list were hundreds, thousands, or even millions of items?
+Then the list will be difficult to maintain and update.
+Reducing the amount of code is considered best programming practice.
+Therefore, we will save the list data separately, and allow the component that displays the list to efficiently do its work (in this manual, we will store product information locally)

 ### Step 1
 In order to display a list products we need a component **Products**.
 So let's make it `rafce` command